mcspronko/magento-2-pronko-consulting-theme/README.md

 Part 8: [How to speed up Magento 2 theme development by X times](https://www.youtube.com/watch?v=1SOeJN6PcJI)

-The Newsletter Markup for CMS Block record.
+The Newsletter subscription HTML content for CMS Block.
 ```html
 <div class="title"><h2 class="title">Subscribe for the Newsletter</h2></div>
 <div class="subtitle"><p>Be the first to hear about the latest extension releases, special sales and news.</p></div>